Facial implant

 Facial implants are used to enhance certain features of the face.
 The surgery may be elective, or needed as the result of prior surgery on the face.
 Each involves placing synthetic materials deep under the subcutaneous tissue and onto the underlying bone.
 A maxillofacial or plastic surgeon uses them to aesthetically improve facial contours, proportion and correct imbalances caused by injury or hereditary traits.
 However, in cases that require orthognathic osteotomies, those should be done before any implants are considered.

+Process

 In most cases, facial implant surgery is completed on an outpatient basis in a hospital, a surgeon's office or a surgical center.
 A local anesthesia or oral sedative may be used, or the patient may be put to sleep during the procedure using general anesthesia.

+Types

 The most commonly used implants are: